pytesty/pytest-compare/README.md

 The only dependency is `pytest`.

 ## Optional dependencies
-Some of the compare modules may require additional packages to be installed.
+Some compare modules may require additional packages to be installed.

 ### Pandas
 To compare [pandas](https://pandas.pydata.org/) module, add the `pandas` option to the installation: